-5 Superfoods that Heal the Body
+5 Superfoods That Heal the Body

 Remember the old cartoons where Popeye would drink a can of spinach and it would give him super strength?
 Superfoods have the same effect on your body, providing it with a shot of healing power.
 These five superfoods are the best choices you can make for your overall health.

-But I Use That for a Sunburn
+1. Aloe Vera – But I Use That for a Sunburn

 Aloe vera is probably best known for external use on the body—on a sunburn, burn from heat, cut or scrape.
 However, aloe vera can also be ingested as it has more than 70 trace minerals, which are foods that heal in their own right.
 It is also antiviral, antibacterial, anti-inflammatory, and antifungal making it a remedy for a host of ailments.
 Killing pathogens that turn into certain kinds of cancer, it can also remove radiation from the body.